stackia/ha-deye-dehumidifier/README.md

 You can install using [HACS](https://hacs.xyz/).

-1. Add <https://github.com/stackia/ha-deye-dehumidifier> as custom repository in HACS.
+1. Make sure you have correctly installed HACS.
-2. Install `Deye Dehumidifier`.
+2. Search `Deye Dehumidifier` in `HACS -> Integrations -> Explore & Download Repositories`
-3. Setup the integration by typing your username and password of the Deye app.
+3. Setup the integration by typing your username (phone number) and password of the Deye app.

 ## Supported Models